On determinant functors and $K$-theory: Introduction

+We can apply the general theory to Garkusha's $S_{\bullet}\der$ of a right pointed derivator $\der$ \cite{sdckt1}.
+This yields a definition of determinant functor for derivators $\det\colon \der\r\C P$ that we have not worked out explicitly.
+Nevertheless, our results show the existence of a universal determinant functor $\det\colon \der\r V(\der)$ such that $V(\der)$ is a model of the $1$-type of Garkusha--Maltsiniotis's $K$-theory spectrum $K(\der)$ \cite{sdckt1,ktdt}.

+Figure \ref{figurin} illustrates different types of categories, interpolating between exact and triangulated categories, to which the theory of this paper applies.

+Picard groupoids are algebraic models for spectra with homotopy groups concentrated in dimensions $0$ and $1$, and we prove that $V(\C C_{\bullet})$ is a specific algebraic model of the $1$-type of $K(\C C_{\bullet})$.
+This strengthens our previous comments on how we obtain low-dimensional $K$-theory groups out of categories of virtual objects.
+Our explicit models for categories of virtual objects are as strict and small as they can be.
+They arise from \emph{stable quadratic modules}, an uncomplicated algebraic structure defined by Baues \cite{ch4c} to model stable homotopy types with homotopy groups concentrated in two consecutive degrees.
+Stable quadratic modules form a $2$-category that we prove to be $2$-equivalent, in a weak sense, to the $2$-category of Picard groupoids.
+This is a crucial step in the proof of our main results.

 Note that determinant functors on Waldhausen categories have already been successfully applied in non-commutative Iwasawa theory \cite{malte, ncimcvff}, and in $\mathbb{A}^{1}$-homotopy theory \cite{adrrii}.
-They have also been discussed in the Geometric Langlands Seminar of the University of Chicago \cite{pcs}, see Remark \ref{chicago}.
+They have also been discussed in the University of Chicago's Geometric Langlands Seminar \cite{pcs}, see Remark \ref{chicago}.
 Fukaya and Kato give in \cite{fukayakato} an alternative construction of the category of virtual objects for $\C{E}$ the exact category of projective modules of finite type over a ring $R$.